Realman78/file-streamer-lite/README.md

 # streamer-express-lite

-An npm package used for streaming files from a remote URL to your client.
+An npm package used for streaming files from a remote URL (or a file path) to your client.

 Example usages: Video streaming, audio streaming (YouTube).